So, do Peloton shoes run true to size?

 - Upgrade your insole for additional comfort.
 Cycling shoes are factory-fitted with a simple insole.
 Switching to thicker or thinner insoles can effectively get you the ideal fit.

 - Avoid tightening your shoes way too much.
 This may cause wrinkling on the mid-front of the shoe, causing pressure points and injury.
-If the wrinkles persist even when the right tension is applied, then the shoe is out of fit.
+If the wrinkles persist even when the right tension is applied, then the shoe is out of bike fit.

 Peloton shoes are true to size if you have standard feet.
 The opposite is true for people with wide feet.
 Be sure to size up if you have larger feet.
 I would advocate for a perfect fit whenever possible.

-Feel free to reach out to the Peloton customer care in case your Peloton shoes don’t fit nicely.
+Feel free to reach out to Peloton customer care in case your Peloton shoes don’t fit nicely.
 They are quick and kind.
 If you don’t like taking chances, just visit your nearest cycling store to buy shoes that you can fit right away.

 Thanks for reading to the end.
 Check out more articles on Peloton and other fitness products on our website.
 Cheers!